PouceHeure/blog/content/projects/project_lovo.md

 ## System Workflow

-1. The IMU continuously monitors acceleration.
+1. The Arduino combined to IMU continuously monitors acceleration.
 If it exceeds a predefined threshold, the event is classified as a theft attempt.
 2. A Sigfox frame is sent to the network.
 The Sigfox backend forwards the data to Firebase.
 3. Firebase pushes a notification to the Android app, alerting the user.